avishart/Com_chem/README.md

 # Com_chem
-Small scripts for computational chemistry calculations
+Short scripts for computational chemistry calculations

 boltzmann.py: Calculate the Boltzman distribution by giving the script a list of output files.